Posted on May 21, 2012

 Click here to see current summaries of all fifty states’ laws in this area.

+Unsafe storage of a firearm is a public safety issue in the United States.
 A 2000 study of firearm storage patterns in U.S. homes found that “[o]f the homes with children and firearms, 55% were reported to have 1 or more firearms in an unlocked place,” and 43% reported keeping guns without a trigger lock in an unlocked place.5 A 2005 study on adult firearm storage practices in U.S. homes found that over 1.69 million children and youth under age 18 are living in homes with loaded and unlocked firearms.6

-Firearm locking devices include a wide range of disabling devices designed to keep unauthorized users from gaining access to guns, and to make unintentional deaths and injuries less likely.
-These mechanisms include: (1) internal locks, which are normally mounted in the grip of the gun, and either lock the manual thumb safety into place or internally secure the hammer; and (2) external trigger locks, the most common of which cover the trigger mechanism on either side with two metal or plastic pieces that clamp around the trigger guard and completely cover the trigger.
+Firearm locking devices include a wide range of disabling devices designed to keep unauthorized users from gaining access to guns and to make unintentional deaths and injuries less likely.
+These mechanisms include: 1) internal locks, which are normally mounted in the grip of the gun, and either lock the manual thumb safety into place or internally secure the hammer; and 2) external trigger locks, the most common of which cover the trigger mechanism on either side with two metal or plastic pieces that clamp around the trigger guard and completely cover the trigger.

 Summary of Federal Law

-SUMMARY OF STATE LAWS GOVERNING LOCKING DEVICES
+SUMMARY OF STATE LAWS GOVERNING THE SAFE STORAGE OF FIREARMS

 States Requiring Locking Devices on Firearms Manufactured, Sold or Transferred

-Massachusetts (handguns and assault weapons)
+Massachusetts (handguns and assault weapons)30

 States Requiring Locking Devices with Sales of Handguns